NBA/William D. Revelli Composition Contest

 Email Contest Chair, Richard Stichler

-Jorge Machain’s original composition, Por Ahora (For Now), won the 2019 NBA Young Composers Jazz Composition Contest.
-The work was performed at the 2019 Midwest Clinic by the United States Navy Commodores, directed by MUCS William Mulligan, on Thursday, December 19th at McCormick Place.
+Ricardo Arana’s original composition, Opportunity and Freedom, won the 2025 NBA Young Composers Jazz Composition Contest.
+The work was performed at the 2025 Midwest Clinic by the United States Air Force Airmen of Note on Tuesday, December 18th at McCormick Place.

 Previous Winners